SumoLogic/sumologic-documentation/docs/platform-services/threat-intelligence-indicators.md

 1. **Add Indicators**.
 Click to upload files that [add threat intelligence indicators](#add-indicators-in-the-threat-intelligence-tab).
 1. **Actions**.
 Select to perform additional actions:
     * **Edit Retention Period**.
 Enter the length of time in days to retain expired threat intelligence indicator files.
 The maximum number of days is 180.
+See [Change the retention period for expired indicators](#change-the-retention-period-for-expired-indicators).
 1. **Source Name**.
 The source of the threat intelligence indicator file.
 1. **Storage Consumed**.
 The amount of storage consumed by the threat intelligence indicator file.
 1. **Indicators**.
 The number of threat intelligence indicators included in the file.

 :::note
-The "CrowdStrike provided by Sumo Logic (s_CrowdStrike)" source is a default source and cannot be changed or deleted.
+* The "CrowdStrike provided by Sumo Logic (s_CrowdStrike)" source is a default source and cannot be changed or deleted.
 When performing searches against this source, use "s_CrowdStrike" as the source name.
+* The default storage limit is 5 million total indicators (not including any indicators provided by Sumo Logic such as the s_CrowdStrike source).
 :::

 ### Add indicators in the Threat Intelligence tab